 When you do, send a request to join these groups (or any others you may find) and, once you’re accepted, you only need to remember one more thing:

 There is no stupid question…

-Another useful place I visit quite often for some good information on Hydrocephalus is:
+Another useful place I visit from time to time for some good information on Hydrocephalus is:

 Hydrocephalus does not have to be a lonely world that you live in – simply because there are so many of us.
 The number of members per group above, hopefully helps you reach that understanding.